gguillotte/mdsrd5/mdsrd5.md

 Regardless of how many spells a caster knows or prepares, he or she can cast only a limited number of spells before resting.
 Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher-level spells are even more so.
 Thus, each spellcasting class's description (except that of the warlock) includes a table showing how many spell slots of each spell level a character can use at each character level.
 For example, the 3rd-level wizard Morgana has four 1st-level spell slots and two 2nd-level slots.

 When a character casts a spell, he or she expends a slot of that spell's level or higher, effectively "filling" a slot with the spell.
 You can think of a spell slot as a groove of a certain size—small for a 1st-level slot, larger for a spell of higher level.
 A 1st-level spell fits into a slot of any size, but a 9th-level spell fits only in a 9th-level slot.
-So when Morgana casts magic missile, a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.
+So when Morgana casts [*magic missile*](#magic-missile), a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.
 Finishing a long rest restores any expended spell slots.

 Some characters and monsters have special abilities that let them cast spells without using spell slots.
 For example, a monk who follows the Way of the Four Elements, a warlock who chooses certain eldritch invocations, and a pit fiend from Hell can all cast spells in such a way.

 #### Casting a Spell at a Higher Level

 When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
-For instance, if Morgana casts magic missile using one of her 2nd-level slots, that magic missile is 2nd level.
+For instance, if Morgana casts [*magic missile*](#magic-missile) using one of her 2nd-level slots, that [*magic missile*](#magic-missile) is 2nd level.
 Effectively, the spell expands to fill the slot it is put into.

-Some spells, such as magic missile and cure wounds, have more powerful effects when cast at a higher level, as detailed in a spell's description.
+Some spells, such as [*magic missile*](#magic-missile) and [*cure wounds*](#cure-wounds), have more powerful effects when cast at a higher level, as detailed in a spell's description.

 > #### Casting in Armor
 >